MIDS-Irrigation-Capstone/MIDS-Irrigation-Capstone.github.io/content/models/supervised_baseline.md

 ---
-title: "Baseline"
+title: "Baseline Models"
 description: "Classifying Irrigated Land with Supervised Models"
 featured_image: "/images/migration-baseline-measures.jpg"
 <!-- toc: true -->
 ---

-Some words about what the supervised baseline is...
+Classical supervised training using BigEarthNet data with and without pre-trained ImageNet weights.

 ### Experiment 1

 Supervised model with various splits of labeled data.
-Used only the "permanently irrigated" label for classification.
+For the first set of experiments we used only the "permanently irrigated" label for classification, which is only a small fraction of the dataset at roughly 2.3%.
+We explore models commonly trained with the ImageNet dataset, and several ResNet models of different sizes, on ever diminishing splits of our labeled dataset.

 **Table 1: Accuracy score vs. percent labeled and architecture**